Allison Transmission (ALSN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the automatic transmission maker had lost 0.48% in the past month.
-In that same time, the Auto-Tires-Trucks sector lost 2.7%, while the S&P 500 lost 1.27%.
+Heading into today, shares of the automatic transmission maker had gained 0.22% over the past month, lagging the Auto-Tires-Trucks sector's gain of 5.71% and outpacing the S&P 500's gain of 0.19% in that time.

 Allison Transmission will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Allison Transmission to post earnings of $1.71 per share.
-This would mark year-over-year growth of 17.93%.
+The company is expected to report EPS of $1.71, up 17.93% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $757.05 million, up 6.63% from the year-ago period.

-ALSN's full-year Zacks Consensus Estimates are calling for earnings of $6.93 per share and revenue of $3.03 billion.
-These results would represent year-over-year changes of +25.32% and +9.42%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.93 per share and revenue of $3.03 billion, which would represent changes of +25.32% and +9.42%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Allison Transmission.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Allison Transmission.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.04% higher.
-Allison Transmission currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.02% higher.
+Allison Transmission is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, Allison Transmission is holding a Forward P/E ratio of 8.43.
-This represents a discount compared to its industry's average Forward P/E of 15.05.
+In terms of valuation, Allison Transmission is currently trading at a Forward P/E ratio of 8.48.
+This valuation marks a discount compared to its industry's average Forward P/E of 14.67.

-Meanwhile, ALSN's PEG ratio is currently 1.2.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Automotive - Original Equipment industry currently had an average PEG ratio of 0.74 as of yesterday's close.
+Meanwhile, ALSN's PEG ratio is currently 1.21.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Automotive - Original Equipment stocks are, on average, holding a PEG ratio of 0.71 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report